LatticeQCD/AnalysisToolbox/docs_src/math/calculus.md

 # Numerical calculus

-In the LatticeToolbox we have some methods for numerical differentiation and integration.
+In the AnalysisToolbox we have some methods for numerical differentiation and integration.

 ## Numerical differentiation